OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Introduction

-In summary, we make the following contributions: \begin{itemize}[leftmargin=10pt] \item We present OrchMLLM, an efficient and adaptive framework that comprehensively addresses mini-batch imbalances and accelerates the training of MLLMs.
-OrchMLLM is also applicable to all large-scale distributed training with sequential data, regardless of the model architectures in training, without requiring any operator code refactoring.
+\begin{itemize}[leftmargin=10pt] \item We present OrchMLLM, an efficient and adaptive framework that comprehensively addresses mini-batch imbalances and accelerates the training of MLLMs.
+OrchMLLM is also applicable to all large-scale distributed training with sequential data, regardless of the model architectures in training, without requiring much operator code refactoring.

 \item We propose the Batch Post-Balancing Dispatcher, a technique that efficiently eliminates mini-batch imbalances in sequential data.
 Additionally, we integrate the MLLM Global Orchestrator into OrchMLLM to orchestrate multimodal data and resolve the challenges posed by Modality Composition Incoherence.